 “So, here’s a question:” The audience doesn’t know it, but he’s about to lower the boom.
 “What comes out of you when you’re squeezed?”

 It’s the question that plagues me every time Hopalina scatters under my feet.
 It’s the question I should ask when I snap at my wife for having the gall to suggest I put sunscreen on before I mow the lawn.
 It’s the question you should ask yourself when you revel in learning that Sheila didn’t starve herself last summer, but sneaked off to have twenty pounds of fat sucked out.

-It’s the question that should never be far from your horizon.
+It is, in fact, a question that should never be far from your thoughts.
 It might, for once, reveal to you your propensity to selfishness and greed and sin.

 Oh, and lest I finish before explaining it, you are just like an orange.
 What comes out of you when you’re squeezed, comes out…because… that’s what’s inside of you.

 Thanks so much for reading.
 I hope you’ll pass this on using any of the social media buttons below.
 You can email it, too.